-- The appropriate Examination Review Committee, in making its decisions, shall take into consideration the student's performance in all subjects and may concede a pass in an individual subject. - On the recommendation of the appropriate Examination Review Committee, Faculty Board may in exceptional circumstances exempt a student from provision of the rules relating to progression. - 3.
-The year/stage in these rules is defined as the programme for a year shown in the current edition of the Calendar. - 4.
-A student may not enrol in subjects spanning more than two consecutive years of the course. - 5.
-A student may carry subjects totalling not more than 3 hours per week from the previous year while doing a full programme from the next year. - 6.
-A full-time student who is required to repeat subjects totalling more than 3 hours per week may enrol in subjects from the next year which would bring the student's total programme to not more than 18 hours per week. - A part-time student who is required to repeat subjects totalling more than 3 hours per week, may enrol in subjects of the next year which would bring the student's total programme to not more than 11 hours per week.

-8. In exceptional circumstances, course programmes at variance with the above rules may be approved by the Head of School.
+- The appropriate Examination Review Committee, in making its decisions, shall take into consideration the student's performance in all subjects and may concede a pass in an individual subject. - On the recommendation of the appropriate Examination Review Committee, Faculty Board may in exceptional circumstances exempt a student from provision of the rules relating to progression. - The year/stage in these rules is defined as the program for a year shown in the current edition of the Calendar. - 4.
+A student may not enrol in subjects spanning more than two consecutive years of the course - 5.
+A student may carry subjects totalling not more than 3 hours per week from the previous year while doing a full program from the next year. - A full-time student who is required to repeat subjects totalling more than 3 hours per week may enrol in subjects from the next year which would bring the students total program to not more than 18 hours per week. - A part-time student who is required to repeat subjects totalling more than 3 hours per week, may enrol in subjects of the next year which would bring the students total program to not more than 11 hours per week. - In exceptional circumstances, course programs at variance with the above rules may be approved by the Head of School.